-Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate
+Put Your Exceptional Teaching Skills to Use by submitting a recorded micro-session for Accelerate 2026

 THE STRATEGY